 Have you ever woken up in the middle of the night with intense pain in the big toe, almost as if your toe were on fire?
 This is often the first sign of gout, a common and complex form of arthritis that occurs when there is excessive uric acid in the blood.
 Let’s read more about this condition, its causes and symptoms, and foods that cause gout.

-Gout is a form of arthritis that causes sudden, severe episodes of pain, tenderness, redness, warmth and swelling of the joints.
+A gout is a form of arthritis that causes sudden, severe episodes of pain, tenderness, redness, warmth and swelling of the joints.
 It most commonly affects the big toe, but may also affect the ankle, hand, wrist, or elbow.

 Gout is often associated with other medical conditions such as kidney disease, high blood pressure, obesity and heart disease.
 It is the most common type of inflammatory arthritis in men over the age of 40.
 Women are usually protected from gout until after menopause.